r-hub/blog/content/post/2024-02-27-keyring/index.md

 Because otherwise, how will package users know about it?
 The keyring package is both rather low-level and... aimed at users, which is a weird spot.
 Package users do not necessarily trawl through repositories of the r-lib organization. :wink:

 Examples of package docs mentioning the keyring package include the [opencage package](https://docs.ropensci.org/opencage/reference/oc_config.html#set-your-opencage-api-key) and the [babeldown package](https://docs.ropensci.org/babeldown/#api-key).

+## Related package: gitcreds

+For storing Git credentials such as a GitHub PAT, see

+-   [gitcreds](https://gitcreds.r-lib.org/) also maintained by Gábor Csárdi, which the GitHub API client [gh](https://gh.r-lib.org/) therefore [usethis](https://usethis.r-lib.org/) use.

+-   [credentials](https://docs.ropensci.org/credentials/) maintained by Jeroen Ooms, which the Git client [gert](https://docs.ropensci.org/gert/) therefore usethis use.

 ## Conclusion